Aditya-Jyoti/Spotify-Downloader/README.md

 1. Take a very long time to actually download the playlist
-2. Works only on my local machine since path and secret keys are hard coded
 3. Raises `HTTP 404` error often (in process of fixing it)